The Advanced Management of Diabetes Online Interprofessional Certificate

 Improve your diabetes care skills by learning from the experts without the expense of going to a national conference.
 University of California, San Francisco offers an innovative, online opportunity for you.

 The Advanced Management of Diabetes online certificate program will provide learners with a foundation of knowledge to improve outcomes for patients and healthcare systems.
-Three modules cover the core competencies that healthcare practitioners from any discipline can integrate into their practice settings.
+Four modules cover the core competencies that healthcare practitioners from any discipline can integrate into their practice settings.
 Each self-paced module includes presentations and simulations from leading experts in the field.
 The curriculum is designed to support all learners and will be especially useful to those who are preparing to obtain or renew their Certified Diabetes Educator® (CDE®) and Board Certified - Advanced Diabetes Management (BC-ADM) exams.
 (Disclaimer: The use of UCSF products does not guarantee successful passage of the CDE® exam.
 CDE® is a registered mark owned by NCBDE.
 NCBDE does not endorse any preparatory or review materials for the CDE® exam.)

 "I had the privilege of completing the Advanced Management of Diabetes online course and thought it was the best!
 All of the presenters were terrific, and I learned so much from all 3 modules."